christopherkobayashi/tapclean/docs/adding_new_scanners.md

 If you end up with a scanner of your own by copying from old scanners, do NOT expect:

 - me to help with issues that arise with it or to debug your code, and
-- FinalTAP and TAPClean maintainers to insert it in the development trees
+- TAPClean maintainers to insert it in the development trees